Yonipineda/Montgomery-Project/README.md

 ## Data

-The data source can be found at [dataMontgomery](https://data.montgomerycountymd.gov/Public-Safety/Crime/icn6-v9z3)
+- The data source can be found at [dataMontgomery](https://data.montgomerycountymd.gov/Public-Safety/Crime/icn6-v9z3)

-The cleaned data can be found in the notebooks folder, named [Cleaned_Crime.csv](notebooks/Cleaned_Crime.csv)
+- The cleaned data can be found in the notebooks folder, named [Cleaned_Crime.csv](notebooks/Cleaned_Crime.csv)

+- The smaller size cleaned data can be found in the notebooks folder, named [sml_crime.csv](sml_crime.csv)

 ---